The person at the center of this case

 Start here

-Where are the 13 stolen masterpieces currently located?
-Several pieces are believed to have moved along the Eastern seaboard through the Mid-Atlantic states—what specific locations or collectors may hold them?
+Where are the 13 separated artworks currently located?
+Several pieces believed to have moved along Eastern seaboard through Mid-Atlantic states southward.

-Who orchestrated the theft and coordinated the separation and dispersal of the artwork across multiple regions?
+Who carried out the theft and orchestrated the separation of the artwork immediately following the robbery?

-On March 18, 1990, 13 masterworks valued at over $500 million were stolen from the Isabella Stewart Gardner Museum in Boston in what remains the world's largest property crime.
-The stolen pieces—including works by Rembrandt, Vermeer, Manet, and Degas—were separated immediately after the robbery and dispersed globally, with several believed to have traveled along the Eastern seaboard through the Mid-Atlantic states.
-Despite decades of FBI investigation, the artwork's current locations remain unknown, and the case remains one of the most significant unsolved art thefts in history.
+On March 18, 1990, 13 masterpiece artworks valued at over $500 million were stolen from the Isabella Stewart Gardner Museum in Boston in what became the world's largest property crime.
+The stolen pieces were separated immediately after the heist, with several believed to have traveled along the Eastern seaboard through the Mid-Atlantic states southward, making their current locations unknown.
+The FBI continues to seek public assistance in locating and recovering these irreplaceable works, with a $10 million reward offered for information leading to their safe return.

 Try asking